VITObelgium/pid-python-quickstart/pid-python-quickstart-init-by-config-file/README.md

 As very first lines of the code, the following code should be inserted :

-	process_log = logging_factory.LoggingFactory(pidconfigpath="/data/users/Private/MyOwnUSER/pid.conf").get_logger("<product_id>","<product_type>","<product_date>")
+	process_log = logging_factory.LoggingFactory(pidclient_configuration_path="/data/users/Private/MyOwnUSER/pid.conf").get_logger("<product_id>","<product_type>","<product_date>")
     process_log.proc_started()

 The first line initializes the system and indicates that a product of type
 <product_type> with the reference <product_id> and the creation date <product_date> shall be created.
-The specific logging directive is provided through the use of the pidconfigpath parameter with the configuration filename as arguement.
-It is also possible to set up a pidclient.pidconfigpath environment variable instead of using an instruction parameter.
+The specific logging directive is provided through the use of the pidclient_configuration_path parameter with the configuration filename as argument.
+It is also possible to set up a PIDCLIENT_CONFIGURATION_PATH environment variable instead of using an instruction parameter.

 The second line asks to register the initial information in the DataStore facility.
 Specific logging information can be added between those 2 lines, by adapting the content of the process_log object.